mmmyum/yum_zedMods/README.md

 Mission = new spawning script, permanent loot and zeds, rewritten ai, speed very slow or normal fast or faster

-Addon = new zed animations, taken from Undead Mod, allows completely customizable speeds (medium pace!)
+Addon = new zed animations, taken from Undead Mod, allows completely customizable speeds (medium pace!) & adding new player skins download addon folder like any other. warning, skins one is not working.

 everything coming soon, do not use code at this time.